alsafiameer/python/README.md

 # python
-my training with python for networking
+my training with python for networking this new update